Scarborough and Whitby Railway: Construction and acquisition, 1872–1898

 The company needed further acts allowing it to raise extra capital for, and to extend the timescale of the construction, and to make connections with lines in Whitby and Scarborough.
 In 1878–9 shortage of funds led to the possibility of the scheme being abandoned.

 The line was opened on 16 July 1885.
-The NER operated the line until 1898, when the company acquired the railway for £261,633, less than half its capital cost.
+The NER operated the line until the company acquired the railway for £261,633, less than half its capital cost, under the North Eastern Railway Act 1898 (61 & 62 Vict. c. cxcvii).

 Operation, 1898–1965

 The line passed into the hands of the London and North Eastern Railway at the 1923 Grouping.
 At the southern end of the route, the goods yard at Gallows Close (north of Falsgrave Tunnel) was expanded for use as a carriage yard in the busy summer months, with excursions routed via the overspill station at Scarborough Londesborough Road sent there for storage between turns.
 This practice continued after nationalisation of the railway system in 1948.

 During its operational lifetime the Scarborough and Whitby line became notoriously impracticable and difficult to work.
 The junction layouts at both ends of the line (Prospect Hill in Whitby and Falsgrave in Scarborough) meant that trains had to reverse direction in order to gain access to the route.
 These movements, particularly in the days of steam, were time-consuming and disrupted the movement of other trains.
 This problem was especially acute at Scarborough, where Scarborough Central station was extremely busy during the summer months.
 The route itself was steeply graded in both directions (1 in 39 being the steepest) and its location along the coast meant that the rails were often slippery due to rain and sea mists.
 This made driving conditions in bad weather extremely difficult and great skill was needed from the engine crews to prevent trains from stalling on the climbs.

 Services were dieselised at the beginning of the 1960s.
 This did much to resolve the reversal issues at Whitby and Scarborough but even these new trains were found to struggle with the gradients, and services were often disrupted when weather and sea conditions were poor.
 Increasing road competition and a consequent drop in passenger usage outside of the peak summer seasons ultimately led to the route being proposed for closure in the 1963 Beeching Report along with both of the others serving Whitby.
 A public outcry followed, but this was not enough to keep the line open and it closed to all traffic from 8 March 1965.

 The closure of the line was marked by the Whitby Moors Rail Tour run by the Stephenson Locomotive Society and the Manchester Locomotive Society and was hauled by preserved LNER Class K4 2-6-0 no. 3442 The Great Marquess and York shed's K1 2-6-0 no. 62005 (which resides at the North Yorkshire Moors Railway in the care of the North Eastern Locomotive Preservation Group (NELPG).